sotanodroid/GO_API/README.md

 ./goapi
 ```

-Server would be awailable on port 8000
+Server would be available on port 8000

 ## Endpoints